 - Use frozen: Some grocery stores even carry frozen peeled and cubed pumpkin and butternut squash, which is a great, affordable solution that also happens to save you some time.
 No need to defrost.
 Just toss in the frozen pumpkin or squash at the same stage of the recipe.
 Woohoo!

-This curry is a flavor explosion and a super interesting way to break pumpkin out of its sweets box!
+This riff on a traditional Thai red curry is a flavor explosion and a super interesting way to break pumpkin out of its sweets box!
 It also makes for a great meal prep—just pre-cook the curry and your rice or noodles, pop them into meal prep containers, and stash them in the fridge until you’re ready to microwave.
 Enjoy!